 The most successful form of psychotherapy for treating PTSD falls under the umbrella of Cognitive Behavioral Therapy (CBT), because CBT "…focuses on the relationship among thoughts, feelings, and behaviors; targets current problems and symptoms; and focuses on changing patterns of behaviors, thoughts and feelings that lead to difficulties in functioning."

-CBT can be done in an individual session or group therapy, and at just 12-16 sessions, it's a short term commitment, and results don't take long to appear.
+CBT can be done in an individual session or via group therapy, and at just 12-16 sessions, it's a short term commitment, and results don't take long to appear.
 During the sessions with the therapist, they will encourage you to talk about your experiences and work with you to identify your negative thoughts and patterns.
 Over time the negative behaviors are turned into positive ones.

 Prolonged Exposure Therapy (PET) is another technique frequently used to treat PTSD.
 Throughout eight to fifteen sessions, which last for about an hour and a half, the patient is taught breathing and relaxation techniques and taught to confront their traumatic event as well as any reminders of them.
 The therapist gets the patient to face their emotions and fears step by step.
 The goal is to desensitize the patient to these reminders and decrease the symptoms of avoidance.

-Another type of CBT technique also used for Post Traumatic Stress Disorder is Eye Movement Desensitization and Reprocessing (EMDR).
+Another CBT technique also used for Post Traumatic Stress Disorder is Eye Movement Desensitization and Reprocessing (EMDR).
 Some people might prefer this option since you don't necessarily have to talk about what you went through.
 The purpose of EMDR is to focus internally on the traumatic event while you watch your therapist doing things like making sounds or moving their arms etc. EMDR requires weekly sessions for approximately three months, and the goal at the end of the three months will be to think of positive things whenever the trauma comes to mind.

 PTSD is not an illness you have to live with forever, with the right treatment plan and a commitment on your end to see it through; the disorder can be treated and managed successfully.

 Like with any illness, the sooner you get treatment, the better the outcome and the quicker you'll feel better.
 Having said that, it is never too late to get help for PTSD.
-You may feel that you've waited too long and you are beyond help.
+You may feel that you've waited too long and are beyond help.

 This is not the case.